 22. Staff and Contractors

 22.1 EEF shall be entitled to subcontract, delegate or assign the provision of any services or any of their rights or duties under these terms.
-EEF shall have discretion as to which of their employees or self-employed agents, contractors or associates (“Associates”) are assigned to perform the services.
+EEF shall have discretion as to which of their third party suppliers, employees or self-employed agents, contractors or associates (“Associates”) are assigned to perform the services.

 22.2 You agree to pay EEF’s introduction fee as set out in clause 22.3 in the event that you, any subsidiary, group or associated company or any person connected with you (directly or indirectly) recruit as an employee or engage as self-employed contractor any employee or Associate of EEF if that employee or Associate was involved in the provision of services to you by EEF in the 12 month period prior to their engagement by you.